 To grow a human, be present at their birth and seeing life begin outside of the womb by a first breath, and oxygen bring pinkness to their skin that will go pale or blue without it, and animation to their being is nothing short of amazing.
 The love and connection incredible.

 To care for them in their helplessness as babies and infants that without your nurturing they would die.
-To keep something alive creates a lifelong connection.
-Most of us have experienced nursing an ill animal back to wellness and the warmth in your heart that gives.
+To keep something alive creates a lifelong connection whether you are the birth parent or not.
 To nurture your child in their vulnerability is life changing.
 To then see them smile back at you one day, a reward for your care and love.
 A connection has happened between the two of you, a bond.
 When you love somebody you only want good for them.
 Watching as they meet their milestones and achieve brings joy.
-Feeling fortunate they haven’t been inflicted by a gene that would disable them that they are having good things happen to them brings happiness beyond description.
+Feeling fortunate they are having good things happen to them brings happiness beyond description.
 For those that have faced difficulties to see them overcome adversity and thrive and have happiness is beautiful and your love only deepens more.

 As they reach adolescence and start to push back, as a parent you understand that is normal but your responsibility is to give boundaries.
 Everything you do for your children is so they have the nicest life.
 The most rewarding life.